mfathiabdallah/mfathiabdallah.github.io/_posts/2022-11-28-From-PhDtoSME.md

 - Session 10 intervision
 - Session 11 culture
 - Session 12 intervision
-- Post-event wrap-up
+- Post-event wrap-up and Graduation
-- Graduation

 Throughout the programme, the participants were supervised by a coach, VOKA East Flanders, as well as the SME they collaborate with.
 The focus was on an integral approach of thinking and acting.